oracle-livelabs/security/accessgovernancee2e/agent-install/agent-install.md

 ### Prerequisites
 This lab assumes you have:
-- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- A valid Oracle OCI tenancy, with OCI administrator privileges.

 ## Task 1: Install OAG Agent on the Compute Instance and Configure